 The Charles River Cleanup is one of the largest Earth Day Cleanups in the country!
-Join us in protecting and preserving the river.
+Join us in protecting and preserving the river in April 2023.

 Volunteer Engagement Fees

 Coordinating the Charles River Cleanup has both operational and material costs for the Cleanup’s program partners.
 Because of this, we ask our corporate and for-profit volunteer groups to support our management of this great event with a tax-deductible donation to the organization hosting your work site.
 This mandatory fee is based on the size of your group.
 Additionally, we ask for a small suggested donation from individual and non-profit participants to assist with event costs.

 Groups of 10-25 = $1,500